Dosage & administration

 2.4 Important Administration Instructions- Prior to initiation of ZEPBOUND, train patients and caregivers on proper injection technique.
 Refer to the accompanying Instructions for Use for complete administration instructions with illustrations.

-- Instruct patients using the single-dose vial to use a syringe appropriate for dose administration (e.g., a 1 mL syringe capable of measuring a 0.5 mL dose).
+- Instruct patients using ZEPBOUND vials to use a syringe appropriate for dose administration (e.g., a 1 mL syringe capable of measuring a 0.5 mL or 0.6 mL dose) and always use a new syringe and needle for each injection.

 - Inspect ZEPBOUND visually before use.
 It should appear clear and colorless to slightly yellow.
 Do not use ZEPBOUND if particulate matter or discoloration is seen.